Arsenal21/stripe-payments/stripe-payments/readme.txt

 = WIP 1.9.14 =
 - Fixed [accept_stripe_payment] shortcode was ignoring shipping_address option.
+- Fixed quantity set for a product was ignored under some circumstances.

 = 1.9.13 =
 - Payment buttons are now replaced by a spinner during payment processing for better user experience.